SFU-TAI/tdl-spring-2025/_pages/about.md

 <h4 id='prerequisites'>Prerequisites <a href="#prerequisites">#</a></h4>

 There is no formal pre-requisite.
 Background in algorithms, calculus, linear algebra (e.g., MATH 151, MATH 152, MATH 232, CMPT 225), CMPT 410/726 Machine Learning **strongly recommended**.
-It is also recommended to have background in CMPT 412/762 Computer Vision and CMPT 713 NLP.
+It is also recommended to have a background in CMPT 412/762 Computer Vision and CMPT 713 NLP.

 <h4 id='textbook'>Textbook and Reading Materials <a href="#textbook">#</a></h4>